This Band

 This Band is an indie pop rock band based in Las Piñas, Philippines.
-They are best known for their sleeper hit single "Kahit Ayaw Mo Na."
+They are best known for their sleeper hit single "Kahit Ayaw Mo Na".
 The official music video for the song reached 22 million views, and the official lyric video reached 6.5 million views.

 Career

 In 2017, This Band started performing as a band at KM17 Place and several food parks in Las Piñas.
 The band went through various male singers before finding Andrea Manzano whose voice is being compared to KZ Tandingan.
-Andrea used to sing for a Christian band in her local church before joining the band.
+Manzano used to sing for a Christian band in her local church before joining the band.
 Later on, they released their first single, "Kahit Ayaw Mo Na".
 Their next single, "Hindi Na Nga", reached 17 million views on YouTube.